spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

    * Optionally, turn on the Pod Disruption Budget (PDB) option.
    * Optionally, turn on the Restrict Scale-Down option.

-5. Select whether to schedule the auto upgrade once a daye or at a specific time.
+5. Select whether to schedule the auto upgrade once a day or at a specific time.

 <img width="600" src="https://github.com/user-attachments/assets/9a45bee5-e725-4bad-aaa7-a739f7044772" />